You might be checking this list of articles because you have the same scientific curiosity, as do I.

 This article is only theory.
 It's not based on applied physics.
 I discuss these considerations for the sake of expanding scientific thought on the subject of time.

 As we grow older, periods of our lives diminish as a ratio to our entire life span.
-Here is an easy-to-understand example.
+Here is an easy-to-understand explanation.

 An analysis of the doubtful chance for backward time travel and the likelihood of forward time travel.